damilarelana/goQuiz/README.md

 ### To run the quiz with different time duration per question

 The `limit` flag can be use to adjust the countdown timer (in `seconds`) for each question i.e. the quiz would end if the user does not supply an answer within a time limit.
 Currently, the default value is `30` i.e. `30 seconds`.
-To chnage the limit use:
+To change the countdown timer, run the code with the desired limit flag value e.g. :

 ```bash
     $ ./goQuiz -limit="45"
 ```
-where `45` means the user now `45 seconds` to answer each question.
+where `45` means the user now has `45 seconds` to answer each question.